Friday, May 16, 2025

 Role in AI:

 Foundation Models are prerequisites for an application.
-For example, models like GPT-4 are used as Foundation Models base, but are later trained to be used as Large Language Models specifically for language tasks.
+For example, models like gpt-4 are used as Foundation Models base, but are later trained to be used as Large Language Models specifically for language tasks.

 2. Understanding Large Language Models (LLMs)